Contributed By Maisto e Associati

 Other aspects of intra-group cross-border transactions that are subject to the scrutiny of Italian tax authorities include:

-Italian transfer pricing rules as are essentially patterned on the OECD Model Tax Convention and the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines).
+Italian transfer pricing rules are essentially patterned on the OECD Model Tax Convention and the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines).

 Compensating adjustments are allowed under Italian tax law and practice.

-On the one hand, it is generally accepted in Italy that the contracts regulating the transactions between group companies provide for year-end adjustments, based on the actual financial data, to be carried out before the financial statements are realised and the tax returns filed.
-Although this practice does not represent a proper instance of compensating adjustment (as it does not lead to a departure of the tax figures from the accounting figures), it offers the taxpayer the possibility to correct – also for tax purposes – the prices initially applied in the relevant transactions in order to take into account facts that have became know only thereafter.
+On the one hand, it is generally accepted in Italy that the contracts regulating transactions between group companies provide for year-end adjustments, based on the actual financial data, to be carried out before the financial statements are realised and the tax returns filed.
+Although this practice does not represent a proper instance of compensating adjustment (as it does not lead to a departure of the tax figures from the accounting figures), it offers the taxpayer the possibility to correct – also for tax purposes – the prices initially applied in the relevant transactions in order to take into account facts that became known only thereafter.

 A person is regarded as selling a non-substantial shareholding if the amount of participation sold during a 12-month period does not exceed 20% (or 2% in the case of a listed company) of the voting rights or 25% (or 5% in the case of a listed company) of the stated capital.
+Such threshold should be computed by taking into account all disposals occurring in any 12-month period.

 The above taxation could be prevented in case of application of double tax treaties.